subdarkdex/subdex-xc-network-hackusama/README.md

 ### register parachains

-TODO: script

-To register a parachain we will need that parachain_id and the genesis state.
+To register a parachain we will need that parachain_id, the runtime wasm and genesis state.
 Currently, there is an issue with getting the genesis state in step 3 of the [instruction](https://github.com/paritytech/cumulus#running-a-collator), discussed in riot.
-So we will have to do it manually with UI for now.
-You can see both after you start the `start_collators.sh`, it will be something like this...
+So we will have to do it manually with So we will have to do it manually for now.

+After you run `./start_collators.sh`, you can find the genesis state from the log.
+Copy the genesis state, it will look something like this

 ```
 2020-07-20 12:33:21 Parachain id: Id(100)